Skip to content

 “If we have sufficient indoor shelter options that are accessible, and if we have designated through by-laws and all the necessary control measures, the up-to-three outdoor encampments, we will be well within our rights as a municipality, based on the current case-law, to move people along,” said Collin.

-Therefore, with the action place in place, the municipality will have the means to relocate people to the yet-to-be proposed designated encampment sites.
+With the action place in place, the municipality will have the means to relocate people to the yet-to-be proposed designated encampment sites.

-The motion to approve the plan right away was met with some pushback from Couns.
+The motion to approve the plan right away was met with pushback from Couns.
 Mark Bentz, Rajni Agarwal and Albert Aiello.

 Bentz asked to refer the matter to a later date so that staff and the inter-governmental affairs committee could secure outside funding before the municipality takes on the brunt of the cost.